dpranke/pyn/README.md

 * various tools (-t browse, commands, deps, graph, query, targets, compdb, recompact)
   * also -t clean for targets
-* something like the .ninja_log support for faster startup and to detect command line changes
+* a database (like .ninja_log) for faster startup
+* hash-based build tracking in addition to mtime-based tracking?
 * more tests
 * code coverage integration into the build.ninja file
 * additional linting support for pyflakes, pep8 as well as pylint.